jellyfin/jellyfin-sdk-kotlin/README.md

 					case ConnectionState.ServerSelection:
 						// Multiple servers available
-						// Display a selection screen using result.Servers
+						// Display a selection screen by calling GetAvailableServers
 						// When a server is chosen, call the Connect overload that accept either a ServerInfo object or a String url.

 					case ConnectionState.SignedIn: